 After setting up the Request metrics, it will take a few minutes before any metrics are stored at all.
 AWS specifies this time as 15 minutes.

 Important: As long as the graphs inside the S3 console are still empty, nothing will arrive in Checkmk via the special agent either.
 Only when metrics have been recorded, Checkmk can create the corresponding services.
 If necessary, perform again a service discovery on the AWS host.

 4.7.
 Monitoring limits

 Some web services of AWS do have limits and Checkmk is able to monitor them.
 Here some examples:

-As soon as such a check plug-in creates Services and checks them later on, the special agent will always fetch all elements of the web service that has the activated limits monitoring.
-Only in this case Checkmk is able to compute reasonably the utilization and check the thresholds.
-That’s also the case even if you restrict the fetched data by some tags or names.
+As soon as such a check plug-in creates services and checks them later on, the special agent will always fetch all elements of the web service.
+Only in this way Checkmk is able to reasonably calculate the current workload at these limits and check the thresholds.
+That’s also the case even if you restrict the fetched data by some tags or names in the configuration.

 The checking of the limits is activated by default for each monitored web service.
-If you want to restrict the fetched data in special agent rule to limit the amount of transferred data, you need to deactivate the monitoring of the limits, too.
+If you want to restrict the fetched data in the special agent rule to limit the amount of transferred data, you need also to turn off the limits.

 4.8.
 Further services

 The other web services in AWS are assigned as follows: